On today’s episode, I am joined by Samara Lane, a relationship and ROCD coach.

 Oh, it’s the relationship.
 I know it is.
 It must be the relationship.
 I’ve had a moment of clarity.
 So there’s a lot of different things.
 And then even just when we are struggling with our self-esteem or self-trust or self-worth, I have seen that play a role in it as well.
 Could be one, it could be a variety of those things.

 Carrie: I’m glad that you brought up a few different things there in terms of work with a lot of people that have kind of an OCD and a trauma overlap connection.
-Yes, there is that propensity towards OCD, but then there’s also these wounding childhood experiences.
+Yes, there is that propensity towards OCD, but then there are also these wounding childhood experiences.
 Sometimes it’s not as dramatic as abuse or sometimes it is.

 And there can be a fear of vulnerability of getting too close to somebody.
 And so then if I have to kind of find a way my brain’s trying to protect me and find a way that I won’t get hurt again.
 So I’ve gotta kind of push back against that and, oh, there must be something wrong or must be something nitpicky about this relationship that needs to be fixed or worked on.
 It also can be a perfectionistic tendency because we think, oh, well this happened, or they did this small thing to hurt us, and they may hurt us in a really big way.
 Or maybe it means they’re not gonna be faithful in the future because of this one little thing that they did to hurt my feelings.
 That type of thing kind of blows up.
 So I think we have to conceptualize that anxiety in any form is trying to keep us safe from hurt.
 And that’s especially true in the relationship OCD aspect and past romantic relationships, whether it was a divorce.
 Whether it was a bad breakup, whether it was a toxic, narcissistic relationship that you got out of.
 Those are some deep wounds that can last for much longer than we would like them to.